- WHAT IS AN ANTI-DOPING RULE VIOLATION (ADRV)?

-A very small number of cases may also be pending due to the complexity of the case, which may mean the disciplinary procedure is still ongoing.
+A very small number of cases may also be pending due to the complexity of the case; consequently, disciplinary proceedings may still be ongoing.

 It is the responsibility of the RMA to manage the results of testing and render a decision for AAF cases.
-In the majority of cases, the RMA is also the Testing Authority, which is the organization that authorized the collection of the sample.
+In the majority of cases, the RMA is also the Testing Authority (TA), which is the organization that authorized the collection of the sample.

 In a small number of cases, the Testing Authority is not the RMA, and therefore is not responsible for the outcome of a pending case.
-Another organization such as an International Federation, National Anti-Doping Organization or National Federation may be the RMA and therefore be responsible for rendering a decision in a particular case.
+Another organization such as an International Federation (IF), National Anti-Doping Organization (NADO) or National Federation (NF) may be the RMA and is therefore responsible for rendering a decision in a particular case.

-WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding results management procedures as soon as possible and to notify WADA of the final decision.
-Any outstanding cases may result in compliance decisions being formed in the future.
+WADA continues to follow up with the relevant RMAs to remind them to complete their outstanding results management procedures as soon as possible and to provide WADA with the final, reasoned decision.
+Any outstanding cases may result in compliance decisions being made by the Compliance Review Committee in the future.

 The Code requires that cases are dealt with in a timely, fair and impartial manner.
-Sufficient time must be provided for each party to prepare and present their case to the appointed judicial body.
-As outlined in the Results Management, Hearings and Decisions Guidelines, “Irrespective of the type of ADRV involved, any ADO should be able to conclude the Results Management and hearing process within a maximum of six months of the date of the commission or of discovery of the ADRV.”
+Sufficient time must be provided for each party to prepare and present their case to the appointed disciplinary body.
+As outlined in the Results Management, Hearings and Decisions Guidelines: “Irrespective of the type of ADRV involved, any anti-doping organization (ADO) should be able to conclude the Results Management and hearing process within a maximum of six months of the date of the commission or of discovery of the ADRV.”

-Every individual case is different and is assessed by the relevant RMA based on the specific facts and circumstances.
+Every individual case is different and is assessed by the relevant Results Management Authority (RMA) based on the specific facts and circumstances.
 Publishing the sanction details for every single case without the reasoning and context behind the decision could lead to misinterpretation of the information.

 Yes, ADOs are mandated under the Code to publish all ADRVs from their doping control activities (Article 10.13 and Article 14.3.2).
 Furthermore, all ADOs must also notify WADA and the applicable IF or NADO of the decision of all cases, including non-analytical cases and any investigations conducted (Article 14.4).

-Yes, WADA reviews every single case decision provided to its Legal Department by RMAs, and has the right to appeal those decisions that do not conform with the Code to, for example, the Court of Arbitration for Sport (CAS) or to national level review bodies.
+Yes, WADA reviews every single decision provided to its Legal Department by RMAs, and has the right to appeal those decisions that are not compliant with the Code to, either, the Court of Arbitration for Sport (CAS) or to national level reviewing bodies.

-A total of 266 athletes or athlete support personnel were reported to have committed one or more non-analytical ADRVs in 2013.
+A total of 231 individuals (185 athletes and 46 athlete support personnel) were reported to have committed one or more non-analytical ADRVs in 2014.

-In some cases the athlete or athlete support person may have been charged with more than one non-analytical ADRV.
-For example, an athlete can be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (Administration) ADRVs.
-Such cases are calculated as single occurrences for each type of violation but relate to only one athlete or athlete support person.
-Therefore, a total of 301 different types of non-analytical violations were committed in 2013.
+In certain cases, the athlete or athlete support person may have been charged with more than one non-analytical ADRV.
+For example, an athlete can be charged with Article 2.6 (possession), Article 2.7 (trafficking) and Article 2.8 (Administration).
+Such cases are calculated as single occurrences for each type of violation but only relate to one athlete or athlete support person.
+Therefore, a total of 301 different types of non-analytical violations were committed in 2014.